Largo-High-School/.github/README.md

 # .github
-The largo high school coding club GitHub
+The Largo High School coding club GitHub.
-Put all of your projects in this organization.
+Could you put all of your projects in this organization?
 -D4LM